openhwgroup/core-v-mcu/docs/doc-src/efpga_subsystem.rst

 eFPGA SubSystem
 ===============
 This is the eFPGA subsystem from QuickLogic.
-Based on ArcticPro 2 architecture
+Based on ArcticPro 2 architecture Silicon-verified, production-proven eFPGA for MCU/SoC/custom ASIC applications - optimized for edge and endpoint AI processing, military and automotive.
+QuickLogic has been supplying eFPGA-based products for consumer, industrial and mission-critical applications for nearly three decades.
+Our eFPGA IP enables SoC designers the flexibility to easily program custom functions, hardware accelerators and security capability after an SoC has been manufactured.

 Subsystem Architecture
 ----------------------